Pros and Cons of Serverless Architecture

 Serverless computing offers great scalability, quick and easy deployment, and is known for reducing infrastructure costs significantly.
 But not everyone thinks like that, there are some challenges that come with serverless computing by default.

-Serverless architecture allows developers not to worry about purchasing, provisioning, configuration, and managing servers, instead focus more on the development part of the application.
+Serverless architecture allows developers not to worry about purchasing, provisioning, configuring, and managing servers, instead of focusing more on the development part of the application.
 Though serverless is not always considered as a cure-all solution for all types of applications.

 Benefits of Serverless:

 Why serverless? a very common and legitimate question may arise in one’s mind when someone begins to think about it and here is a list of reasons to answer that:

 The best thing with the serverless architecture, you don't need a server to deploy and run your application.
 Although serverless doesn't mean there is no server at all, actually developers don't have to deal with servers directly.
 Instead, vendors are responsible for managing those servers where backend functions are executed.
 This gives great flexibility to developers to focus on the development and scaling of their applications without worrying about server capacity.